sunpy/streamtracer/README.md

 | Linux | gfortran | `python setup.py config_fc --fcompiler gnu95 --f90flags "-fopenmp" build_src build_ext -lgomp` |

 *Note, for intel, the fcompiler may be a slightly different name.
 Change to whichever is available.*

+One that step is done, you should be able to do a normal `pip install .`.